anshsrtv/leaderboard-project/README.md

 1. [See below for webhooks setup](#webhooks-setup).
 1. Run the app: `python manage.py runserver`
 1. To test the APIs in your local, we can use ngrok [See below for ngrok setup](#ngrok-setup).
-1. Navigate to http://localhost:8000 in your browser
+1. Navigate to http://localhost:8000/docs/ for the swagger UI documentation in your browser.
 1. When you are done using the app, deactivate the virtual environment: `deactivate`